-2. Frank Kakolele BWAMBALE (alias: a) Frank Kakorere, b) Frank Kakorere Bwambale)
+2. Frank Kakolele BWAMBALE

+(alias: a) Frank Kakorere, b) Frank Kakorere Bwambale, c) Aigle Blanc)

 Designation: FARDC General.
-Nationality: Congolese.
-Date of UN designation: 1 November 2005.

 Other Information: Left the CNDP in January 2008.
 As of June 2011, resides in Kinshasa.
 Since 2010, Kakolele has been involved in activities apparently on behalf of the DRC government's Programme de Stabilisation et Reconstruction des Zones Sortant des Conflits Armés (STAREC), including participation in a STAREC mission to Goma and Beni in March 2011.
+DRC authorities arrested him in December 2013 in Beni, North Kivu Province, for allegedly blocking the DDR process.